samtupy/nvgt/doc/src/manual/compiling your project for distribution.md

 # Compiling your game for distribution.
 Once your game is ready to be distributed to others, you may want to turn it into a compiled binary executable.
-This procedure assembles all the individual nvgt files of your source code into a single file that can run natively on its targeted opperating system without having Nvgt available to interpret it.
+This procedure assembles all the individual nvgt files of your source code into a single file that can run natively on its targeted operating system without having Nvgt available to interpret it.

 # Here are some thoughts about reasons to do this:
 * Doing this can let you make your work more a closed-source affair which limits the ease at which someone can reverse engineer your work and hack in changes if that is something you don't want to happen, which is probably the case if your game isn't a free one for sure.